Scotch whisky uses water, yeast, and another type of grain, like malted barley, to produce a strong and sweet liquor.

-There are different Scotch whiskey regions within the country that produce distinct flavor profiles and appearances in their whiskey beverages.
+There are different Scotch whisky regions within the country that produce distinct flavor profiles and appearances in their whisky beverages.

 Campbeltown is a tiny island near Islay in the southeastern section of the Highlands in Scotland.
 Although it is not the largest, this region still contains a whopping 34 distilleries!

-Campbeltown whiskey is known for its pungent taste, often including smoky aftertastes and flavors.
+Campbeltown whisky is known for its pungent taste, often including smoky aftertastes and flavors.

 The most common regions for producing whiskies include Springbank, Glen Scotia, and Glengyle.
 Most Campbeltown whiskies include vanilla, candy, fruit, and smoke notes.

-The Highlands region in Scotland is known for its wide variety of flavors and appearance regarding whiskey types.
-The prevalence of light whiskies, deep whiskies, and spiced malts makes the Highlands one of the most versatile areas of production for all types of whiskey drinkers.
+The Highlands region in Scotland is known for its wide variety of flavors and appearance regarding whisky types.
+The prevalence of light whiskies, deep whiskies, and spiced malts makes the Highlands one of the most versatile areas of production for all types of whisky drinkers.

 In the northern part of the highlands, you will find whiskies that are sweeter and richer, such as in Dalmore.
 In the eastern section, there are fruitier and lighter whiskies, such as those found in Aberfeldy or Glendronach.

 The whiskies in the Western Highlands region have a strong peat flavor, such as those from the coastal area of Oban.

 The islands of Scotland produce unique whiskies.
 Still, they are not recognized under Scotch Whisky Regulations 2009 in the Scotch Whisky Association.